TaraTritt/dapp-starter/README.md

 Install to your computer:

 * [Node.js (LTS is fine)](https://nodejs.org/en/)
-Make sure you have at least version 8.0.0 >= of Node JS.
+If you already have node installed, make sure you have at least version 8.0.0 >= of Node.js.
 You can check your node version by running this command:
 ```node
 node -v
 ```